Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-App-for-Shopify/README.md

-# Shopify App for Sovendus Voucher Network and Checkout Benefits
+# Sovendus App for Shopify

 ## This documentation is only for the new Shopify version
 >